The Origins of Consciousness

 of the apes passed one or the other test, and many

 of them passed both of

 Krupenye et al. conclude that great apes -- at least some chimpanzees, bonobos, and orangutans -- do possess a theory of mind after all.
 They anticipate the goal-directed behavior of some agent, and attribute mental states -- at least, states of belief to an agent, even if these beliefs are incongruent with reality.
 Actually, Krupenye et al. argue that these apes have an implicit if not explicit understanding of false beliefs (I would prefer the term covert to implicit, because I want to reserve the term "implicit" for unconscious percepts, memories, thoughts, and the like).
 Although not reflected in their own overt behavioral choices, as indicated by their poor performance on other ToM tests, their understanding of false beliefs is reflected in their covert anticipatory looking behavior.

-proponent of this idea is Ray Kurzweil, in
+so).
+The chief proponent of this idea is

 Paths, Dangers, Strategies by Nick